OCA/partner-contact/partner_affiliate/README.rst

 This module allows to use parent_id in company partner to refer to a parent company, plus will show a tab in parent company of affiliated companies.

+The module will also add a new partner type of ('affiliate', 'Affiliate').

 Usage
 =====